xkema/xkema.github.io/_drafts/2020-08-03-developer-notes-for-the-blog.md

 ## drafts

+### mixed
+  - s
+  - s
+  - s
+- untitled yarn rollup typescript and yarn webpack typescrip docs
+  - this post wont solve all of your problems because every project is unit and i belive it is supposed be that way. to protect our proffession.
+  - two blog posts focus on key points instead of givin a comprehensive perspective
+  - babel-loader is a part of webpack
+  - preset-env and preset-typescript are a part of babel
+  - what path should i follow to start ,from type checing system to comiler then bunler or from bundler to transpiler to ... it depends
+  - difference between lib and target, since you dont need a compiler target option migth be omitted (show lib defaults for target)
+  - both babel presets and webpack loaders are executed in a reversed order fashion (both stated in respective docs)
+  - first of all, forget vscode or change type to plaın text
+  - https://babeljs.io/docs/en/babel-plugin-transform-typescript#typescript-compiler-options > --target Babel doesn't support targeting a specific version of ...
+  - do i need declaration files for my simple library, no
+  - same shit different tooling, if i were to define modern front-end development i would say this
+  - so you're writing a library just for your own work, you do not need d.ts declaration files
+  - https://devblogs.microsoft.com/typescript/typescript-and-babel-7/ > So even if Babel builds successfully, you might need to check in with TypeScript to catch type errors.
+For that reason, we feel tsc and the tools around the compiler pipeline will still give the most integrated and consistent experience for most projects.
+  - https://2ality.com/2020/04/npm-cjs-typescript.html#tsconfig.json > target: What is the targeted ECMAScript version?
+Features that the targeted version does not support will be compiled to features that it does support.
+Therefore, if we target ES3, many features with be compiled. lib: What platform features should TypeScript be aware of?
+Possibilities includes the ECMAScript standard library and the DOM of browsers.
+The Node.js API is supported differently, via the package @types/node.
+  - s
+  - s
+  - s
 - some extra metrics to fight with sales
 - amp vs mobile on tr detail pages, do we really need it in tr area?
 - i was a fan of google products till i listened to shoushanne???
 - padisahim cok yasa: yazilim gelistiriciler 3e ayrilir, strtw, sekerp-kib, kolpacino. iyi veya kotu ayrimi degil salakca bir kategorizsayon denemesi
+- cache-control form non-developers perspective

 ## post notes & todo

 Notes and todo on `draft`, `unpublished` and `released` posts.

 ### What would Happened to my Blog If I were a Publisher

+na

 ### running-transitions-on-dynamicly-created-dom-elements